-Information for jobseekers with disability
+Information for students and jobseekers with disability

 The Australian Network on Disability (AND) is not an employment service, and don’t find jobs for people with disability.
 We work in partnership with Australian organisations to help them welcome people with disability into their business.

 If you are a person with disability looking for assistance in finding work or returning to work, there are various organisations and initiatives that can assist you.

 The Australian Network on Disability (AND)’s Stepping Into Internships make it easier for students with disability to transition from study to employment.
 You’ll gain relevant hands-on work experience in a prestigious private or public-sector organisation.

 The internships run for a minimum 152 hours (four weeks, if working full time).
 They are paid and take place during summer and winter semester breaks.